RavenholmAlpha/magpie-drive/README.md

 ---

 **Finally**: This project is just a toy, don't take it too seriously.
-If you like it, give it a Star; if you hate it, don't骂 me (curse me), I'm just a coder.🐦
+If you like it, give it a Star; if you hate it, don't骂 me (curse me), I'm just a magpie.🐦

 ---

 [中文版本 (Chinese Version)](README.zh.md)